Pre-Tax Deduction

 A pre-tax deduction is a payroll deduction taken before one or more payroll taxes are calculated.

 That matters because a pre-tax deduction can reduce the wages used for a specific withholding or payroll-tax calculation without changing the employee’s gross pay.
-In plain language, the employee still earned the same gross amount, but payroll does not necessarily tax every dollar in the same way once the deduction rules are applied.
+The employee still earned the same gross amount, but payroll does not necessarily tax every dollar the same way once the deduction rules are applied.

 Pre-tax deductions matter because they can affect: